How to Create a Mintable SPL Token on Solana

 1. Choosing the wrong decimals

 Most Solana tokens use 6 or 9 decimals.
-Once the mint is created, decimals cannot realistically be changed.
-If you choose the wrong value, you usually need to create a new mint.
+Decimals are effectively fixed after the mint is initialized.
+Changing them usually requires creating a new mint.

 2. Minting to the wrong token account